Freephone helpline: 0800 917 8495

 The two concerns with ‘high level’ sports activities are that trauma from collisions can lead to rupture of blood vessels, and that the rapid and repeated increases in blood pressure can compromise normal blood vessel structure, setting patients up for dissection (tears) or rupture of blood vessels.

 However, it is important to maintain a healthy lifestyle and wellbeing so gentle exercise of around 45 minutes per day, such as walking, cycling or swimming will be beneficial.
+We recommend talking to your cardiologist to agree an exercise plan relevant to you and your medical history.

 There is an increased risk of bowel rupture and so constipation should be avoided.
 A balanced diet with plenty of fruit and vegetables will help.
 Some medication can cause constipation (e.g. codeine or iron supplements) and alternatives should be used.